ibooking/flutter_interview_task/README.md

 ## Requirements

-- A login page.
+The app should have the following functionality:

-- Two main pages, a page for viewing bookings, and one for browsing classes.
+- A login page
-- The ability to book and unbook a class
+- A page for viewing bookings and one for browsing classes.
-- A logout button on the bookings page.
+- A way to book and unbook a class
-- Don't remove the routes defined in `main.dart` (you can add routes if needed)
+- A way to log out
 - (Bonus) A class detail page

-You are free to modify the code and add any dependencies as you see fit.
+You need to use the `go_router` package for navigation, otherwise you are free to modify the code and add any dependencies as you see fit.

 ## Setup